 It does sound like being and doing are two completely different things.
 However, they actually go hand-in-hand.
 It is possible to live a life of being more aware while also taking action.

 Being vs. Doing

-It’s really important that we start off with the understanding what being is as compared to doing.
+It’s really important that we start off with an understanding of what being is as compared to doing.
 That way, we can understand why we’re doing more and spending less of our energy and time in being mode.

 Being is just allowing yourself to be fully present in this very moment.
 It means that you are not on autopilot and you are fully conscious of what is happening in front of you.
 You are present and available to those you are speaking with instead of thinking about other things while they’re talking to you.

-Being mode means not having to turn on the TV or the radio or any other distractions to fill the white space around us.
-You pay attention to your breath mindfully in this moment.
+‘Being’ mode means not having to turn on the TV or the radio or any other distractions to fill the white space around us.
+You pay attention to your breath mindfully at this moment.
 It’s choosing to watch the clouds in the sky as they gently flow past.

-When you were practicing mindfulness you are already aligning with being mode, as long as you are not expecting any outcome from your experience in the moment.
+When you were practicing mindfulness you are already aligning with being mode, as long as you are not expecting any outcome from your experience at the moment.

 When we are in being mode, we are at rest naturally.
 Our nervous system is settled and we are at peace with ourselves.
 Hence, creativity can flow through us with ease.

 This can be associated with the alpha-level brainwave state, which helps us to relax and let go and just be.
 This is an incredibly healing, life-sustaining state to be in.
 From here our health is better, our relationships are better, and we are much much happier.